openstack-archive/devstack-gate/README.rst

    fails, we strongly recommend to switch your CI jobs to Zuulv3 native or fork this repo to fix it for your CI.

+   We will retire it completely once stable/wallaby is in 'Extended Maintenance' state which is 2022-10-14.

 .. __: https://governance.openstack.org/tc/goals/selected/victoria/native-zuulv3-jobs.html

 Devstack Gate